lonelyStar211/fb_quit_smoking_app/README.md

 the app is a console (screen) app

 executables for Windows 32bit and Linux 64 bit plus source code

+version 1.0.5 - added peer week opening messages and tips and a quitting chatbot advisor

 version 1.0.4 - added quitting attempts counter and failed attempts log